christhegoalie/GW2_GoPathMaker/README.md

 - Key/Value MUST be separated by the `=` sign
 - Every marker line MUST contain X,Y,Z position information (as copied using the "Marker Pack Assistant" module from blish)
 - Every marker line MAY overwrite marker attributes
+- Every marker line MAY overwrite the `mapId` property controlling the map the marker applies to
 - Example Line: `xpos="-290.0943" ypos="32.79265" zpos="-283.0596" Behavior="0"`
 #### .trail file format
 - Line 1 MUST reference a marker category present in your category directory.
 EX: `category=ShellshotMarkerPack.Janthir.GatherNodes.ChargedOre`